 And that takes time.

 There’s no short-term fix for domain authority.
 Especially when you consider that your new domain may be in the Google Sandbox for up to 6 months.

-But while you’re creating all that high quality content and getting all those external links, there are plenty of alternative traffic streams you can tap into.
+But while you’re creating all that high quality content and getting all those external links, there are plenty of alternative c you can tap into.

 What's Your Experience?

 How did you go in your first year of blogging?

 How long did it take you to rank on the first page of the search results?
 What alternative strategies did you use to drive traffic in your first year of blogging?